Lodging Tax Facts & Resources for Businesses

 The mission of the Jackson Hole Chamber of Commerce is to champion the interests of local businesses, enhance their prosperity, and strengthen the economic climate of Teton County.
 The lodging tax supports our mission by fostering a sustainable year round economy.
 The tax contributes to marketing efforts that focus on fall, winter, and spring — the seasons that have room for improvement.
 By working to alleviate seasonal dips, the lodging tax helps local business owners have more predictability.

 The premier provider of lodging performance benchmarking tools to mountain resorts throughout the western United States, DestiMetrics provides occupancy numbers on a 45-day forward looking basis.
 The information is an invaluable tool for local government, businesses, and nonprofit organizations to assist with strategic programming, staffing, purchasing, event planning, and more.
 Pictured: The team from DestiMetrics helped to educate the community about how to utilize the reports

-Learn about the PAC, Citizens for a Sustainable Community.
+Learn about the PAC, Residents for a Sustainable Community.

-Citizens for a Sustainable Community, the lodging tax PAC, was created to advocate for the lodging tax by encouraging voter support.
+Residents for a Sustainable Community, the lodging tax PAC, was created to advocate for the lodging tax by encouraging voter support.
 The Jackson Hole Chamber of Commerce would like to thank the members of the PAC along with businesses, organizations, and individuals who contributed to the effort of educating Teton County voters.
 Would you like to make a contribution?
-Make checks payable to: Citizens for a Sustainable Community, PO Box 550, Jackson, WY 83001.
+Make checks payable to: Residents for a Sustainable Community, PO Box 550, Jackson, WY 83001.
 For more information, call 307.733.3316.